|Hoplite Home Page

 the entire front with a thin facing of bronze.

 ALERT: New examination of the evidence shows that Connolly and Sekunda's reconstruction of the cross-section of the wood core is incorrect!!
 Close analysis of the Vatican shield remains by Dr. G. Jeronomides shows that the wood was c.
 2 cm thick at the center, tapering down to about 1 cm at the edge.
 This makes sense, as most other cultures used shields that were thicker at the middle than the edges, and it also results in a lighter and more maneuverable shield.

-distinctive interior of the aspis, showing the central armband or
+distinctive interior of the aspis, showing the central

-porpax, the handgrip or antilabe near the rim, and the carrying
+porpax, the handgrip or antilabe near the rim, and the

 cord.
-The shield at left is lined with deerskin, that at right
+The shield at left is lined with deerskin,

 with wool felt.